Skip to main content

 Connections

 Health Studies is connected with the subject Physical Education.
-They both stem from the Health and Physical Education Learning Area within the New Zealand Curriculum, with a shared whakatuakī and focus on wellbeing.
+They both stem from the Health and Physical Education Learning Area within The New Zealand Curriculum, with a shared whakatuakī and focus on wellbeing.

 Health Studies is connected with the subject Physical Education.
-They both stem from the Health and Physical Education Learning Area within the New Zealand Curriculum, with a shared whakatuakī and focus on wellbeing.
+They both stem from the Health and Physical Education Learning Area within The New Zealand Curriculum, with a shared whakatuakī and focus on wellbeing.

 Learning Pathway